mfidino/mfidino.github.io/blog/_posts/2021-8-30-intro_2_multistate_occupancy.md

 ---
 layout: post
-title: So you want to estimate more than just species presence?
-A static multistate occupancy model for one species.
+title: An introduction to multistate occupancy models.
+A static three-state model for one species.
 category: blog
 ---

 I've got a little bone to pick with the term *multistate occupancy model*.

 As the name implies, multistate occupancy models estimate multiple states across space and sometimes through time (e.g., species absent, species present but not breeding, species present and breeding).
-However, literally every single occupancy model that exists estimates multiple states.
+However, every occupancy model estimates multiple states.
 A static single-season occupancy model, for example, estimates species **presence** with <span>$$Pr(\psi)$$</span> and **absence** with <span>$$1 - Pr(\psi)$$</span>.
 As long as <span>$$Pr(\psi)$$</span> is not 0 or 1, there will be locations where we expect the species to be or not to be, and therefore there are **multiple** states.

-Do I think we should rename these models?
-Absolutely not.
-What makes multistate occupancy models different from standard occupancy models is that they partition the probability of success (e.g., species presence) into multiple discrete states, which is why they've earned their name.
+Should we rename these models?
+Absolutely not, but we could be more specific about what makes this class of model unique.
+Multistate models have earned their name because they partition the probability of success (e.g., species presence) into **multiple discrete states**.
+Standard occupancy models do not do that.
 Two common examples for single-species multistate models include splitting species presence into breeding & non-breeding states ([Nichols *et al.* 2007](https://esajournals.onlinelibrary.wiley.com/doi/abs/10.1890/06-1474)) or healthy & not healthy states ([Murray *et al.* 2021](https://besjournals.onlinelibrary.wiley.com/doi/abs/10.1111/1365-2656.13515)).
 For multi-species models, you can even estimate separate community states (e.g., species A only, species B only, species A&B together; [Fidino *et al.* 2018](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.13117)).
-As a result, multistate models are an incredibly versatile tool you can use to answer a variety of ecological questions.
-However, this versatility can also makes it confusing to learn how multistate models work, especially because the models can be written up in multiple ways (statistically speaking).
+Because of their wide ranging applications, multistate models are an incredibly versatile tool you can use to answer a variety of ecological questions.
+However, this versatility can also makes it confusing to learn how multistate models work and how to interpret their results, especially because the models can be written up in multiple ways (statistically speaking).

-Overall, I would say that multistate occupancy models can be described by three key features, which we'll call the *central tenants of multistate occupancy models*:
+Regardless of how a multistate model is written, I would say that they can be described by three key features, which I will call the *central tenants of multistate occupancy models*:

-1. There are more than two states of interest you are trying to model (e.g., more than just species presence or absence).
+1. There are at least three states being modeled, one of which is always "species absence."
+The interpretation of the remaining states depends on the model & data, but these states are always related to species presence in one form or another.

 2. There is a separate probability of 'success' for each state, including species absence.

 3. The sum of the probabilities across all states must sum to unity (i.e., sum to 1).

-In this first of what will be multiple posts about multistate models, I am going to introduce how they work with the simplest multistate model there is: a static three-state occupancy model for a single species.
-I will also show how to include covariates in each of this model with the softmax function ([link to wikipedia](https://en.wikipedia.org/wiki/Softmax_function)).
+In this first of what will be multiple posts about multistate models, I am going to introduce the simplest multistate model there is: a static three-state occupancy model for a single species.
+I will also show how to include covariates in this model with the softmax function ([link to wikipedia](https://en.wikipedia.org/wiki/Softmax_function)).
 The softmax function is a generalization of the inverse logit link that can accommodate any number of categories (i.e., states), and can convert multiple linear predictors into a set of probabilities that fulfill the *central tenants of multistate models*.
 For all of the simulation code & `JAGS` implementations of these models, visit this [GitHub repository here](https://github.com/mfidino/multi-state-occupancy-models).

 Links to the different sections of this post